 In all Program Divisions, the academic year is divided into three terms: Fall, (September to December), Winter (January to April), and Spring/Summer (May to August).
-Terms will normally run for fifteen weeks, with the final two weeks of each term being set aside for exams.
+Terms will normally run for fifteen weeks, with the final two weeks of each term being set aside for exams, exception is the Spring/Summer term which is split into two eight-week sessions (exception for work placements and field schools that run throughout the term) with exams scheduled during the last week of instruction.
+The Spring/Summer term is not considered a major academic term and as such, does not qualify as a student's academic dismissal period nor is academic standing assessed at the end of the term.